 Merkel Cell Polyomavirus (MCPyV)

 MCPyV can cause Merkel cell carcinoma, a rare type of skin cancer.
 Most adults are infected with MCPyV, with transmission most likely occurring through casual direct (i.e., skin-to-skin) or indirect (i.e., touching a surface that an infected person has touched) contact in early childhood.
 The risk of Merkel cell carcinoma is greatly increased in elderly people and in younger adults with who are infected with HIV or are immunosuppressed for other reasons.
-Infection does not generally cause symptoms, and there are no treatments.
+Infection does not generally cause symptoms, and there are no treatments for MCPyV.

 Helicobacter pylori (H. pylori)